syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/document-editor/form-fields.md

 ## Get form field names

-All the form fields names form current document can be retrieved using `getFormFieldNames()`.
+All the form fields names from current document can be retrieved using `getFormFieldNames()`.

 ```typescript
 var formFieldsNames = documentEditor.getFormFieldNames();